This page describes the ways you can execute a robotic process.

 Aside from instructions, the available options for an execution appear in the Advanced options section:

 To capture the robotic process execution in a video, select Enable video recording? in the list of execution options.
 Choose whether to capture the full recording or choose the minutes when the recording should start and end during execution.
 You can also specify a frame rate if you want a higher quality recording.

 After the robotic process executes, you can find the video recording in the toolbar on the Execution details page.

-Deferred execution lets you set the parameters of a manual execution and delay until a chosen time.
+Deferred Execution lets you set the parameters of a manual execution and delay until a chosen time.
 If selected, two drop-down fields appear, where you can choose the day and time of the start of the execution:

-Information from the execution is presented in three tabs:
+The information from the execution is presented in three tabs: